paulfioravanti/steno-dictionaries/dictionaries/overrides/README.md

    THR-LGS
 ```

-Therefore, I've chosen to override `THR-S` for "there is", since `THR*S` feels
+Therefore, I've chosen to override `THR*S` for "there is", with the `*`
-more like it would be used for a contracted "there's" sound.
+indicating that there are missing letters where the gap is being filled.

 ### `"THR*": "it will"`